 “M-M-M-Mike!
 Over there!
 I, uh, wha—th-that girl!”
 Micky cried, grabbing his head in frustration and pointing frantically.

 “Micky, come on!
 We’ve got to go!”
 Davy said impatiently.
-Davy and Peter joined Mike in pulling their drummer towards the stage exit, but Micky continued to protest and blabber nonsensically.
+The Monkees pulled their drummer towards the stage exit, while Micky continued to protest and blabber nonsensically.

 Scene Two: Meanwhile, backstage…

 A reporter and his camera and sound crew were readying themselves for their next big scoop.
 “We are about to see The Monkees, fresh from their performance on Top of the Pops!” the reporter announced to the camera.
 “They will be coming down this hallway in just—oof!”
 The reporter was suddenly knocked to the ground by a flurry of people.

 The reporter dusted himself off and looked back at the crowd.
 “Th-that was them!” he stuttered, “I thought you said they were coming this way!”